-The project has adopted a resolutely professional approach, commissioning and collating the hard evidence to back the already well-founded assertions regarding the economic potency of the waterway, but also to ensure we have accurate, comprehensive and up to date costs.
-Costs are available through a "menu-based" costing system evolved with Halcrow and Morrison, enabling detailed estimates to be made against each section.
+The project has adopted a resolutely professional approach, commissioning and collating the hard evidence to back the already well-founded assertions regarding the economic potential of the waterway, and also to ensure we have accurate, comprehensive and up to date costs.
+Costs are available through a menu-based costing system evolved with Halcrow and Morrison, enabling detailed estimates to be made against each section.